Skip to main content

 Watering your plants in the morning or evening and using mulch around them will reduce evaporation.

-You could save money by having a water meter installed, depending on how much water you use and how much you currently pay.
-Generally, if there are fewer people than bedrooms in your house, consider getting a meter.
-Most water companies operate a two year trial period where you can switch back to unmetered billing if you prefer.
+Most water companies operate a 2-year trial period during which you can switch back to unmetered billing if you prefer.
 If a water meter can’t be fitted, your bill may be reduced based on an ‘assessed charge’ of your household situation.

 Social tariffs